SEKOIA-IO/documentation/_shared_content/develop/guides/formats/smartdescriptions.md

 	These conditions define when the description should be displayed.
 For a same event, the description, with the largest number of matching conditions, will succeed.

-	A condition is compound of a path (dot-notation) to the field to test, and the expected value of the field (equal operation).
+	A condition is a compound of a path (dot-notation) to the field to test, and the expected value of the field (equal operation).

 	e.g:
 	With a structured event containing: